gagangupt16/DataflowTemplates/v2/jdbc-to-spanner/README_Jdbc_to_Spanner_Flex.md

 JDBC to Spanner template
 ---
-The JDBC to Spanner template is a batch pipeline that copies data from a relational database table into an existing Spanner table.
+The JDBC to Spanner template is a batch pipeline that copies data from a relational database into an existing Spanner database.
 This pipeline uses JDBC to connect to the relational database.
 You can use this template to copy data from any relational database with available JDBC drivers into Spanner.

 For an extra layer of protection, you can also pass in a Cloud KMS key along with a Base64-encoded username, password, and connection string parameters encrypted